Introduction

 We won’t be focusing deeply on the really basic coding items, so it will move quickly.
 You should, however, already have completed the Foundations course – specifically, the JavaScript Basics section – before starting this course.

 The last thing you’ll do is a project which integrates everything you’ve learned so far in all the courses of this curriculum.
-This is the kind of project that you’ll consider including in your portfolio as an example to demonstrate to perspective employers you have strong web development skills.
+This is the kind of project that you’ll consider including in your portfolio as an example to demonstrate your web-development skills to prospective employers.

 Format